Kelvin

 Why can't you get a negative Kelvin value?:

-Kelvin is the unit of measurement for temperature in the International System of Units (SI).
-It is an absolute temperature scale, meaning it starts at absolute zero, which is the lowest possible temperature.
-Absolute zero is defined as 0 Kelvin (K) or -273.15 degrees Celsius (°C).
-The Kelvin scale is based on the behaviour of gases, where temperature is directly proportional to the average kinetic energy of the particles.
+Kelvin is an absolute measurement of temperature meaning it starts at absolute zero, the lowest possible temperature in our universe.
+Absolute zero is 0 Kelvin(K) or -273.15 degrees Celsius(°C).
+The Kelvin scale is based on the average kinetic energy of particles in a substance.

 Why is Kelvin quoted as K and not °K?:

-This abbreviation choice is based on the fact that Kelvin is an absolute temperature scale, where zero Kelvin (0 K) represents absolute zero, the point at which all molecular motion ceases.
-Unlike the Celsius and Fahrenheit scales, which have arbitrary zero points, the Kelvin scale is based on the absolute thermodynamic temperature.
+This abbreviation of K is based on the fact that Kelvin is an absolute temperature scale where zero Kelvin (0K) is absolute zero.
+Celsius and Fahrenheit which have arbitrary zero points based on freezing and boiling points of water are relative and have degrees of relation whereas the Kelvin scale is based on the absolute thermodynamic temperature.

 What happens at absolute zero (0K)?: